 Ian opened the envelope and took out a greeting card with a photo of a large golden gift box.
 He opened the card.
 The invoice was folded inside it.
 Ian took out the invoice and read the greeting, which was written in pink.

-The greatest gift your daughter need is something that requires persistence, dedication, love and commitment.
+The greatest gift your daughter needs is something that requires persistence, dedication, love and commitment.
 From all the gifts in the world, what she needs most is the gift only her parents can give her, the gift of staying together and loving each other for many years.

 Wishing you health and happiness,